LaxarJS/laxar/docs/manuals/providing_controls.md

   * an accordion control
   * a tab control

-LaxarJS helps when developing a custom control by managing and loading its AngularJS module, as well as its CSS stylesheet for you.
+LaxarJS helps when developing a custom control by managing and loading its AngularJS module, as well as its theme-dependent CSS style sheet for you.
 If (and only if) you _use_ a control in one or more widgets, LaxarJS will load its CSS according to the current [theme](./creating_themes.md), just like with widgets and layouts.
-When you remove the control from your widget, or the widget from your page, its code and asset will no longer add to your application footprint.
+When you remove the control from your widget, or the widget from your page, its code and assets will no longer increase your application footprint.
 This allows you to create and distribute large libraries of controls without fear of application bloat.